 (i) Management has a systematised body of knowledge.
-It has its own theory and principles that have developed over a period of time, but it also draws on disciplines such other Economics, Sociology, Psychology and Mathematics.
-Like other all organised activity, management has its own vocabulary of terms and concepts.
+It has its own theory and principles that have developed over a period of time, but it also draws on other disciplines such as Economics, Sociology, Psychology and Mathematics.
+Like all other organised activity, management has its own vocabulary of terms and concepts.
 For example, all of us discuss sports like cricket and soccer using a common vocabulary.
 The players also use these terms to communicate with each other.
-Similarly managers need to communicate with one another with the help
+Similarly managers need to communicate with one another with the help of a common vocabulary for a better understanding of their work situation.

-- of a common vocabulary for a better understanding of their work situation. - (ii) The principles of management have evolved over a period time based on repeated experimentation and observation in different types of organisations.
-However, since management deals with human beings and human behaviour, the outcomes of these experiments are not of capable being accurately predicted or replicated.
+- (ii) The principles of management have evolved over а period of time based on repeated experimentation and observation in different types of organisations. management However. since deals with human beings and human behaviour, the outcomes of these experiments are not of being capable accurately predicted or replicated.
 Therefore, management can be called an inexact science.
 Despite these limitations, management scholars have been able to identify general principles of management.
 For example, scientific management principles by F.W.
-Taylor Functional Management principles by Henri Fayol which you will study in the next chapter. - (iii) Since the principles of management are not as exact as the principles of science, their application and use is not universal.
+Taylor Functional and Management principles by Henri Fayol which you will study in the next chapter. - (iii) Since the principles of management are not as exact as the principles of science, their application and use is not universal.
 They have to be modified according to a given situation.
 However, they provide managers with certain standardised techniques that can be used in different situations.
 These principles are also used for training and development of managers.